 - Continue to update Flash for your users via the Adobe Flash MSI every time an update to Flash is released.

-You can manage how Flash playback happens using the DefaultPluginsSetting policy as well as PluginsAllowedforURLs.
-If these policies are not configured, Chrome will require users to activate Flash for each site that requires Flash that they visit.
+You can manage how Flash playback happens using the DefaultPluginsSetting, PluginsAllowedforURLs, and PluginsBlockedForURLs policies.
+If these policies are not configured, for Chrome 76 and later, Flash playback is blocked by default.

 If you have not modified Chrome's default settings, Chrome will continue to update Flash via the Component Updater.

 If you don’t need Flash for your organization, you can disable the plugin to disallow your users from running Flash content.

 The primary way to disable plugins is to set DefaultPluginsSetting = 2.

 Optionally, if you want to fine tune how you disable plugins, you can set these policies: